etcd-io/website/content/en/docs/v3.4/how-to-migrate.md

 - Step 3: Run the migration tool

-Switch to API v3 and use etcdctl migrate to transform the v2 store.
+Switch to API v3 and use `etcdctl migrate` command to transform the v2 store.
+Please review the deprecation alert on top of the page, you must use etcdctl v3.4 or earlier to be able to perform this command.

 ```sh
 export ETCDCTL_API=3